What Does A Financial Analyst Do?

 #4 – Building the Financial Models

-A financial model in excelFinancial Model In ExcelFinancial modeling in Excel refers to a tool used for preparing the expected financial statements predicting the company's financial performance in a future period using the assumptions and historical performance information. is the biggest bread & butter for a financial analyst.
-It is naturally an important area of work for a person working in the sector of investment banking, corporate finance & equity research.
-The most famous financial models are discounted cash flow analysis (also known as DCF model), Leveraged Buyout model (LBO), Merger & Acquisition model (M&A).
+A financial model in ExcelFinancial Model In ExcelFinancial modeling in Excel refers to a tool used for preparing the expected financial statements predicting the company's financial performance in a future period using the assumptions and historical performance information. is the biggest bread and butter for a financial analyst.
+So, it is an important work area for someone in investment banking, corporate finance, and equity research.
+The most famous financial models are Discounted Cash Flow Analysis Discounted Cash Flow AnalysisDiscounted cash flow analysis is a method of analyzing the present value of a company, investment, or cash flow by adjusting future cash flows to the time value of money.
+This analysis assesses the present fair value of assets, projects, or companies by taking into account many factors such as inflation, risk, and cost of capital, as well as analyzing the company's future performance. (also known as the DCF model), Leveraged Buyout model (LBOLBOLBO (Leveraged Buyout) analysis helps in determining the maximum value that a financial buyer could pay for the target company and the amount of debt that needs to be raised along with financial considerations like the present and future free cash flows of the target company, equity investors required hurdle rates and interest rates, financing structure and banking agreements that lenders require.), and Merger & Acquisition model (M&A).

 #5 – Analyse the Financial Results

-Once the data is organised in the required format, the next job is to analyse the information, various tools such as ratios & metrics.
+Once one organizes the data in the required format, the next job analyzes various ratios and metrics tools.
 Some of the key ratios used in the analysis are gross profit marginGross Profit MarginGross Profit Margin is the ratio that calculates the profitability of the company after deducting the direct cost of goods sold from the revenue and is expressed as a percentage of sales.
-It doesn’t include any other expenses into account except the cost of goods sold., operating profit marginOperating Profit MarginOperating Profit Margin is the profitability ratio which is used to determine the percentage of the profit which the company generates from its operations before deducting the taxes and the interest and is calculated by dividing the operating profit of the company by its net sales., net profit marginNet Profit MarginNet profit margin is the percentage of net income a company derives from its net sales.
+It doesn’t include any other expenses into account except the cost of goods sold., operating profit marginOperating Profit MarginOperating Profit Margin is the profitability ratio which is used to determine the percentage of the profit which the company generates from its operations before deducting the taxes and the interest and is calculated by dividing the operating profit of the company by its net sales., net profit margin Net Profit MarginNet profit margin is the percentage of net income a company derives from its net sales.
 It indicates the organization's overall profitability after incurring its interest and tax expenses., the variable cost to sales ratio, debt-equity ratioDebt-equity RatioThe debt to equity ratio is a representation of the company's capital structure that determines the proportion of external liabilities to the shareholders' equity.
-It helps the investors determine the organization's leverage position and risk level. , return on capital employedReturn On Capital EmployedReturn on Capital Employed (ROCE) is a metric that analyses how effectively a company uses its capital and, as a result, indicates long-term profitability.
+It helps the investors determine the organization's leverage position and risk level. , return on capital employed Return On Capital EmployedReturn on Capital Employed (ROCE) is a metric that analyses how effectively a company uses its capital and, as a result, indicates long-term profitability.
 ROCE=EBIT/Capital Employed., return on equityReturn On EquityReturn on Equity (ROE) represents financial performance of a company.
 It is calculated as the net income divided by the shareholders equity.
 ROE signifies the efficiency in which the company is using assets to make profit., current ratioCurrent RatioThe current ratio is a liquidity ratio that measures how efficiently a company can repay it' short-term loans within a year.
 Current ratio = current assets/current liabilities , net working capitalNet Working CapitalThe Net Working Capital (NWC) is the difference between the total current assets and total current liabilities.
-A positive net working capital indicates that a company has a large number of assets, while a negative one indicates that the company has a large number of liabilities., creditors payment period & debtors collection period.
-Obviously, there are many more ratios & metric which can be used by an analyst for better comfort over the decision making.
-This is the main area of work.
-Thus, major time needs to be allotted to this.
+A positive net working capital indicates that a company has a large number of assets, while a negative one indicates that the company has a large number of liabilities., creditors payment period and debtors collection period.
+There are many more ratios and metrics which an analyst can use for better comfort in decision-making.
+That is the main area of work, and hence it needs sufficient time allocation.

 #6 – Provide Recommendations